This tutorial demonstrates how to create and automatic currency converter in Excel and Google Sheets.

 Automatic Currency Conversion in Google Sheets

 Google Sheets has a built-in currency converter that makes use of existing up-to-date conversion rates on the internet.

-1. We can set up a table in Google Sheets similar to the table we set up in Excel.
+- Set up a table in Google Sheets similar to the one set up in Excel above.

-2. In our selected cell (for example, C3), we can then type the GOOGLEFINANCE Function and complete the following formula.
+- In the selected cell (for example, C3), type in the formula (with the GOOGLEFINANCE Function):

-3. Google will automatically lookup the exchange rate from USD (in B2) to GBP (in C2) and enter it into the selected cell.
+- Google automatically looks up the exchange rate from USD (in B2) to GBP (in C2) and fills in the selected cell.

-4. As we have used absolute cell addressing for B2 and C2 ($), we can copy this formula down to the next cell and then multiply the formula by the value in Column B.
+- Since cells B2 and C2 are locked (with $), you can copy this formula down to the next cell and then multiply the formula by the value in Column B.

-5. Copy the formula in this cell down to the remaining rows in our conversion table.
+- Copy the formula in this cell down to the remaining rows in the conversion table.